French cruiser Naïade

 Naïade was an unprotected cruiser of the French Navy that was built in the late 1870s and early 1880s.
 The ship was laid down in 1878 and completed in 1883.
 Intended to serve as a long-range commerce raider, the ship was fitted with a sailing rig to supplement its steam engine on long voyages, and she carried an armament of four 165 mm and twenty-two 140 mm guns.
 She was among the final French unprotected cruisers, thereafter being replaced by more durable protected cruisers.

-After entering service in 1883, Naïade was sent to French Madagascar to serve as the flagship of the squadron based there.
+After entering service in 1883, Naïade was sent to Madagascar to serve as the flagship of the squadron based there during the First Madagascar expedition.
 She returned to France in 1886 and spent the next several years as a training ship.
 She visited the United States in 1893 before being placed in reserve in 1895.
 She remained out of service for the next four years, ultimately being struck from the naval register in 1899 and sold to ship breakers the following year.